Lazy Online Gradient Descent is Universal on Polytopes: Introduction

-\cite{FTLBall} is the only other paper the authors know that deals with universal algorithms on polytopes and the unit ball.
-For polytopes and i.i.d cost vectors $a_1,a_2,\ldots$ where $a=\Ex[a_n]$ has a unique minimiser, they show Follow-the-leader gives expected regret $O(L_\infty ^3 d/r^2)$.
-Here all $\|a_n\|_\infty \le L_\infty$ and $r$ is the largest distance we can move the expected cost without changing the minimiser.
-To get a universal algorithm they use the Prod($\A,\B$) algorithm of \cite{ExploitingEasyData} to combine FTL with Subgradient.
-This preserves their $O(1)$ bound for the i.i.d setting but gives only a $O(\sqrt {N \log N})$ bound for the antagonistic setting.
+\cite{gaillard2014second} give a variant of Prod with separate learning rates for each arm.
+As a corollary they get $\Ex[R_N] \le O(1)$ against i.i.d costs with unique optimal arm.
+Their main theorem is a new $\wt O(\sqrt N)$ bound where the coefficient depends on the observed regret.
+The SQUINT and iProd algorithms of \cite{squint} lower the dimension of this $\wt O(\sqrt N)$ bound for easy data with many {\it sufficiently good} experts.
+The latter works for polytopes but requires a vertex-decomposition every turn and has the potential to be computationally expensive.
+The MetaGrad algorithm (\cite{metagrad}) lowers the exponent of the Gailland bound for data with the $\beta$-Bernstein condition for $0 \le \beta \le 1$.
+In that case they get $\Ex[R_N] \le O(N^{\frac{1-\BB}{2-\BB}})$.

-Their analysis is quite different from our own since it focuses on the number of times the optimal vertex in hindsight changes.
-The fact that $a$ has a unique minimiser is needed to make this happen on expectation only finitely many times.
-The analysis of Prod($\A,\B$) is also unlike that used for our main result.
+\cite{FTLBall} consider more straightforward algorithms.
+For polytopes and i.i.d cost vectors with unique optimal vertex they show FTL gets $\Ex[R_N] \le O(L_\infty ^3 d/r^2) $.
+Here $L_\infty$ bounds the $\infty$-norm of the costs and $r$ is the largest distance we can move the expected cost without changing the minimiser.
+To get a universal algorithm they use the Prod($\A,\B$) to combine with Gradient Descent and get $O(\sqrt {N \log N})$ and $O(1)$ bounds.

-The largest part of \cite{FTLBall} however concerns curved domains.
-In particular they show Subgradient gives bounds $O(\log N)$ and $O(\sqrt N)$ on the Euclidean ball.
-This is a corollary to their much more general results about FTL on strongly curved domains.
-We manage to improve their first bound to $O(1)$ by working from first principles.
+The closest work to this paper is \cite{OptimalHedge} which proves the familiar Hedge algorithm is universal.
+It simultaneously achieves $O(\sqrt N)$ regret and $O(1/\DD)$ pseudo-regret bounds with optimal dependence on hyperparameters.
+Hedge and Gradient Descent both fall under the Follow-the-Regularised-Leader (FTRL) framework; Hedge is FTRL with the entropic regulariser $\sum_j x_j \log x_j$ while our version of Gradient Descent uses the quadratic regulariser $\frac{2}{\eta \sqrt n}\|y_1 -x\|^2$.
+Their result is surprising because Hedge is simpler than the above purpose-built methods, and predates the recent interest in universal algorithms.
+For example see \cite{Kivinen}.

-For many special polytopes there are purpose-built efficient alternatives to the lifting procedure mentioned in the Introduction.
-For example \cite{NoisyDecomposition} efficiently learn permutations; and \cite{warmuth2008randomized} efficiently learn $k$-element subsets of some $\{1,2,\ldots, n\}$.
-See \cite{kalai2016efficient} and the references therein for methods to efficiently learn paths on a graph.
-It is not obvious whether any of these methods adapt to give $O(1)$ regret in the i.i.d case.
+The above bounds do not apply to our setting, when there are several optimal vertices.
+In that case we cannot achieve $\Ex[R_N] \le O(1)$ by any algorithm and might indeed have $\Ex[R_N] \ge \Omega(\sqrt N)$ with no extra assumptions on the cost vectors.
+See Lemma \ref{bigEx1} in Appendix B or \cite{RootNLowerBound} for a more general analysis.
+This rules out the $R_N \le \,R_N^\B + O(1) $ bound of \cite{ExploitingEasyData} since there is no suitable choice of $\B$.
+The MetaGrad algorithm only gives exponent $\frac{1-\BB}{2-\BB} = \frac{1}{2}$ since for several optimal vertices the Bernstein condition fails for $\BB>0$.